 The New, Jewish, Slightly Musical, Millennial Dramedy

-Almost every jewish holiday can be summed up as “They tried to kill us, they didn’t, let’s eat.”
+Almost every Jewish holiday can be summed up as “They tried to kill us, they didn’t, let’s eat.”
 We see this project as a much needed “Let’s Eat” contribution to Jewish media.
 While it continues to be critical to tell the heavier histories of our peoples’ tribulations, modern Jewish sages like Mel Brooks teach us that it is just as important to be proud and have fun with our jewish identities.
-We hope this film will fulfill the latter need.
+We hope this film will fulfill the latter need as well.

-To this end, our goal is to raise our production funds with the help of these Jewish communities, so that we can deliver this film directly to them before releasing the completed film to a wider audience.
+To this end, our goal is to raise our production funds with the help of these Jewish and non Jewish communities alike, so that we can deliver this film directly to them before releasing the completed film to a wider audience.

 We have a unique initiative to bring a proprietary screening of our film to Synagogues and Jewish communities across the country BEFORE the film has its theatrical release.

 We are first giving individual members of these communities the opportunity to donate to the first part of our fundraiser effort to become producers and provide us with the starter funds needed to get this production off the ground.

 Once the pieces have been put in place and the starter funds are raised, we will be inviting synagogues and communities as a whole to donate to our production budget and in return, gain exclusive rights to have a premiere of the film for the members of their communities before anyone else.